The Safest Airlines in the US Ranked for 2026

 #7.
 Southwest Airlines:

 They are also one of the airlines that have had zero recent accidents, as in the case of Southwest airlines.
 The last accident involving this low-cost carrier was on June 17, 2019, but it was not something that endangered the lives of passengers.
 This plane was hit by a catering truck which caused the accident.
 There would be a tremendous delay of the passengers as they would find a new plane.
-And when you ever had a flight delay of 3 hours or more, it will be of interest to find out whether you can receive some compensation on flight delays by the airline.
 Going a little bit further back, the only airline that occurred on our list and had a fatal accident is Southwest Airlines.
 On April 17, 2018, during a flight, a mid-air engine of a plane that was travelling between New York LaGuardia Airport and Dallas, exploded.
 Unfortunately, one person died, and 7 others were injured.

 The last death of a passenger on a US airline was experienced in the year 2009 before this accident.